ga-wdi-boston/ruby/README.md

 Ruby, unlike JavaScript, attributes different meanings to single-quoted and double-quoted strings.
 Single-quoted strings are referred to as _'string literals'_; they interpret their contents as a literal sequence of characters, with only two recognized escape sequences - `\'` and `\\`.
 Double-quoted strings, in contrast, support a much wider variety of escape characters, including `\n` (new line), `\t` (tab), and `\s` (space); if `\n` appeared in a single-quoted string, it would be interpreted as the character `\` followed by the character `\n`, rather than a new line.

 One neat thing that comes out of this is the ability to do _string interpolation_, inserting variables directly into the middle of a string.
-In JavaScript, if we had a variable `name` with value '"Harry"' and wanted to print out `"Hello, Tom!"`, we would need to write
+In JavaScript, if we had a variable `name` with value '"Harry"' and wanted to print out `"Hello, Harry!"`, we would need to write

 ```javascript
 console.log("Hello, " + name + "!");